databricks/mlops-stacks/README.md

 for details on how to do this.

 ### Does the MLOps stack cover data (ETL) pipelines?

-While some components of the MLOps stack can be re-used and customized for ETL pipelines, the focus of the Databricks MLOps stack is on productionizing ML workflows: training, model deployment, batch inference, etc.
+While some components of the MLOps stack can be re-used and customized for ETL pipelines, the focus of the Databricks MLOps stack is on productionizing ML workflows: feature engineering, training, model deployment, batch inference, etc.
 You might find the following resources useful for data processing:
 * [Delta Live Tables](https://docs.databricks.com/workflows/delta-live-tables/index.html): a framework for declaring ETL pipelines on Databricks.
 * [dlt-meta](https://github.com/databricks/dlt-meta): an example stack with CI/CD for [Delta Live Tables](https://docs.databricks.com/workflows/delta-live-tables/index.html) pipelines.

-We recommend persisting your features in the [Databricks Feature Store](https://docs.databricks.com/applications/machine-learning/feature-store/index.html#why-use-databricks-feature-store) which is integrated with model training and serving.
+Note that the MLOps Stack supports [Databricks Feature Store](https://docs.databricks.com/applications/machine-learning/feature-store/index.html#why-use-databricks-feature-store), which is integrated with model training and serving.
+You can provision, manage and deploy feature engineering pipelines that create and write to Feature Store tables.

 If you do want to extend the Databricks MLOps stack for ETL and have questions or feature requests, please reach out as explained below.